 Our fleet has under taken a small change in Fleet Size, with a considerable change in fleet composition.
 Our overall vehicle size is decreasing across the agency.
-Our vehicle of choice for FY17 was compact sedans or compact SUV's.
-This is a substantial difference from previous years when midsize sedans were the vehicle of choice.
+Our vehicle of choice for FY18 was compact sedans or compact SUV's.
+This is a substantial difference from years prior to 2016 when midsize sedans were the vehicle of choice.
 By reducing the vehicle size, we also gained a financial benefit of lower lease costs.
+We will procure 17 additional vehicles in FY 2019 due to mission expansion in our Law Enforcement components.
+This will not result in an adjustment to our VAM goal.
 Our VAM goal was 479 vehicles, and we are currently below our VAM goal.
 We have no intention and have seen no trends that indicate we will need to move toward larger, less fuel-efficient vehicles of any kind in the future.
 Note: Sixty percent of our fleet is used by the Office of Inspector General (OIG) or Cooperative Disability Investigative (CDI) components of SSA.

-In past years, we have added a flat 3 percent growth into our cost projections and did the same for FY18 through FY20 projections.
+In past years, we have added a flat 3 percent growth into our cost projections and did the same for FY 2019 through FY 2021 projections.
 We have found this increase to be suitable while giving us the flexibility to cover unexpected requirements.

 We are aware of the alternatives to adding to our fleet.
-We use

-GSA's Short Term Rental program to fill short-term vehicle requirements when necessary.
+We use GSA's Short Term Rental program to fill short-term vehicle requirements when necessary.

 Two components within the agency use Home to Work use of vehicles.
-At the present time, we do not monitor or document Home to Work use or the associated cost of those vehicles.
+At the present time, we do not monitor or document Home to Work use or the associated cost of those vehicles but we intend to do so in the near future.